ligmanit/uv-actionsz/README.md

 You can contact me on discord with KingOfNetflix#7044, or you can post on the issues tab.
 Whatever suits you better.

-If you have any issues with Ultraviolet, please report them to the TitaniumNetwork Discord. https://discord.gg/unblock

-**DO NOT GO ON THE TITANIUM NETWORK DISCORD TO POST ISSUES ABOUT GITHUB ACTIONS OR THE "tunnel and expose to web" STEP**

-**ONLY REPORT ISSUES ON THE "run ultraviolet" STEP**

-If you can give me any help, please start a pull request so I can view your changes and add it to my repository.

 Thats it!
 Your done reading now.
 You can go on and do the things you do now.
 Bye!